MrHarrisonBarker/CRPL/README.md

 # CRPL

-CRPL or **C**opy**r**ight on a **p**ublic **l**edger is an open platform for registering and managing the copyrights of a creators intellectual property secured on the pub- licly distributed ledger Ethereum.
-The immutability and public distribution of a blockchain is the essential component to the success of this platform and allows copyright registration to be placed in everyones hands.
+CRPL or **C**opy**r**ight on a **p**ublic **l**edger is an open platform for registering and managing the copyrights of a creators intellectual property secured on the publicly distributed ledger Ethereum.
+The immutability and public distribution of a blockchain is the essential component to the success of this platform and allows copyright registration to be placed in everyone's hands.

 ## How to run

----

 ### Prerequisites